jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 ## 3\.
 You take responsibility for everything in your life

-You're not an adult until you take responsibility for all parts of your life, for better or worse.
+You’re not an adult until you take responsibility for all parts of your life, for better or worse.

 Children get to believe that Santa Claus delivers gifts.
-Adults know that it's their own fault if they don't have anything under the tree.
+Adults know that it’s their own fault if they don’t have anything under the tree.

 If you blame bad luck for any chronic misfortune in your life, you’re operating from the mindset of someone who is incapable of taking responsibility.